Plant NATIVE! with a ‘Pocket Prairie’

 - This class meets entirely outside—dress for the weather.

-- The total distance covered will be approximately 0.25 mile in total.
+- We will be walking approximately 1/4 mile in total.

 - Come prepared to “learn by doing” and to get your hands dirty.

 This class meets at Fernwood Shelter at our Rowe Woods location.

 Carolyn Ramseur is our Natural Areas Project Coordinator here at the Nature Center.
 She has a B.S. in Ecology and Biodiversity and is focused on bringing ecosystems back into our urban communities.
 With two years’ experience in land stewardship and restoration, she's been collecting knowledge on invasive species management, prairie restoration, and native natural areas.
 Combined with a wide-ranging background from stream biodiversity studies to teaching and singing classical music, her goal is to combine culturally relevant outreach with natural sciences to help every person find new skills and ways to improve the health of our local ecosystems.